Channel 7 (Jujuy, Argentina)

-Canal Siete (call sign LW 80 TV) is a television station broadcasting from the city of San Salvador de Jujuy, Argentina, carrying programs from Telefe, sports events from Televisión Pública and carrying bingo games from elonceTV.
-It serves the provinces of Jujuy, Salta and Tucumán, as well as Buenos Aires Province, Autonomous City of Buenos Aires, Córdoba, Comodoro Rivadavia and Caleta Olivia.
+Canal Siete Jujuy (call sign LW 80 TV) is a television station broadcasting from the city of San Salvador de Jujuy, Argentina, carrying programs from Telefe.
+It serves the province of Jujuy.

 History

 On July 23, 1963, by means of Decree nº 6043, the National Executive Power granted a television license to Radio Visión Jujuy S.A. to operate on channel 7 in San Salvador de Jujuy, capital the province or the same name.
 The company had 12 shareholders, among them Leonardo Antonio García Petruzzi, Carlos Marcelo Quevedo Cornejo, Fernando Isidoro Pérez and Ernesto Félix Apud.

 On October 31, 1963, the licensees founded the company for the exploitation of the television license.

 The license started regular broadcasts on April 30, 1966 as LW 80 TV Canal 7 de San Salvador de Jujuy.
 Most of its audiovisual material was brought from Proartel, owner of Canal 13 de Buenos Aires and linked to CBS-TimeLife and Goar Mestre.

 On March 30, 1970, Canal 7 installed its first relay station, above Zapla Mountain.
 On March 31, 1971, after verifying that the repeater facilities function correctly, the National Broadcasting and Television Authority authorized its regular operation.

 Later, in 1972, the station expanded its coverage to small towns in Salta Province.

 On October 10, 1979, a contract was signed between Radio Visión Jujuy and the provincial government, by which the latter paid the station ARS$ 497,920,345 to reserve television spaces for campaigns for 3 years.

 In 1980, Radio Visión Jujuy installed repeater antennas with contributions from the dictatorship to cover the Quebrada de Humahuaca and the Puna Jujeña to reach La Quiaca.
 On October 11 of that year, Channel 7 began broadcasting in color.

 On December 1, 1982, through Decree 1375, the National Executive Branch renewed the license granted to Channel 7.

 On July 27, 1983, through Decree 1890, Radio Visión Jujuy S.A. (licensee of Canal 7) of Susana Carrillo de Quevedo Cornejo was authorized to enter its directive.